ascherer/cwebbin/README.txt

 	https://github.com/ascherer/cweb

-To apply this patched version of CWEB, extract the patch archive (yielding a new subdirectory) and add the original distribution.
+To apply this patched version of CWEB, extract the patch archive and add the contents of the original distribution.
 Care has been taken to avoid collisions with any files from the original distribution and the Makefiles provide a target to cleanly remove the patch leaving only the files of the original distribution (and vice versa).

 Intermediate files with extensions .tex and .cxx are reproducable from the general sources by means of an executable ctangle, cweave, and an ANSI-C/C++